css566/css566.github.io/_posts/2016-04-28-Social_Aspects_of_Software_Management.md

 #### <a name="responsibility">Responsibility </a>

-Each team member takes responsibility for their contribution.
+Each team member takes responsibility for their contribution.[20]

 More information read [here][Responsibility]